WWE News: Former World Champion Receives Phone Call From President Donald Trump

 — You Dont Know Jack (@RealJackSwagger) May 9, 2019

-Earlier this year, Hager spoke with The New York Post before making his debut in Bellator and he discussed a number of topics regarding his career and political beliefs.
-Hager did not hide the fact that he’s a Trump supporter even though the president has made some “outrageous claims” in the past.
+Earlier this year, Hager spoke with The New York Post before making his debut in Bellator.
+The fighter discussed a number of topics regarding his career and political beliefs.
+Hager did not hide the fact that he’s a Trump supporter, even though the president has made some “outrageous claims” in the past.

 “I’m a conservative.
 I voted for Donald Trump and back in 2016 everybody was talking about, ‘Oh my God, here’s another TV character trying to run for the presidency.’
 They didn’t really take him seriously.
 He made some outrageous claims like, ‘Make America Great Again’ and build this wall and stuff like that.
 I was somewhat on the fence then but two years later going into his third year, I am so happy about the progress that he has made and I really don’t understand why so much of the media and everybody wants to portray him as such a negative president when it’s unprecedented what he’s done.”

-Many wrestling fans may remember Hager’s last run in WWE as Jack Swagger when he turned into the character of a political activist.
-Before and after each match, Swagger would place his hand over his heart and shout “We The People” which caught on among fans who loved him and those who hated him.
+Many wrestling fans may remember Hager’s last run in WWE as Jack Swagger, particularly when he portrayed a character who was a political activist.
+Before and after each match, Swagger would place his hand over his heart and shout “We The People” — a phrase which caught on among fans who loved him as well as those who hated him.

-Eventually, the relationship between Swagger and WWE soured which led to him requesting his release from the company on three different occasions.
-Eventually, he was granted his release in mid-March of 2017 and moved on to continue his career in independent wrestling.
+Eventually, the relationship between Swagger and WWE soured, which led to him requesting his release from the company on three different occasions.
+Eventually, he was granted his release in mid-March of 2017.
+Hager then moved on to continue his career in independent wrestling.

-Jack Hager has never hidden his political affiliation and he’s been proud of it ever since being in the spotlight with WWE.
-Now, he’s in the world of MMA and looking ahead to his second professional fight with Bellator this weekend.
+Jake Hager has never hidden his political affiliation, and he’s been proud of it ever since being in the spotlight with WWE.
+Now, he’s in the world of MMA — and looking ahead to his second professional fight with Bellator this weekend.
 If he was looking for any kind of motivation, the former Jack Swagger certainly received it in a call from President Donald Trump.